Sheritta A. Strong

-Sheritta A. Strong is an American adult psychiatrist and an assistant professor in the Department of Psychiatry at the University of Nebraska Medical Center.
-Strong is a leader in education and advocacy at UNMC, and is the co-director of Medical Student Education in the Department of Psychiatry as well as the Interim Director for Inclusion at UNMC.
+Sheritta A. Strong is an American adult psychiatrist and an associate professor in the Department of Psychiatry at the University of Nebraska Medical Center (UNMC).
+Strong is a leader in education and advocacy at UNMC, is the co-director of Medical Student Education in the Department of Psychiatry as well as the Assistant Vice Chancellor of Inclusion at UNMC.
 As a psychiatrist, Strong focuses her clinical attention on treating patients with chronic and persistent mental illness.
 She is also dedicated to reducing barriers to healthcare access for marginalized populations and she mentors underrepresented scientists and physicians to increase their retention in healthcare.
 In 2018, Strong was awarded the Nancy C.A.
 Roeske, M.D., Certificate of Recognition for Excellence in Medical Student Education by the American Psychiatric Association (APA) and in 2020 Strong became a Distinguished Fellow of the APA.

 Early life and education

 Strong was born in Omaha, Nebraska.
 She pursued her undergraduate degree at the University of Nebraska at Omaha in 1995, graduating in 1999 with a Bachelors of Science.
 Pursuing a career in medicine, Strong began her medical degree training at the University of Nebraska Medical Center.
 She completed her MD in 2004.
 Following her M.D., Strong stayed in Nebraska and pursued her residency training in Psychiatry at the Creighton Nebraska Psychiatry Training Program through the UNMC College of Medicine.
 She completed her Residency training in 2008.